 They keep things hopping at Lovitt.
 With live music and weekend brunches, they have become a Fairhaven gathering place.
 During the art walk, they hosted an artist and hung paintings throughout the brick-walled restaurant.
 Lovitt… a must-dine when in Fairhaven!

 Out and About

 Fairhaven is made for walkers.
 While it's fun to walk and shop in the historic district, you’ll find opportunities to walk down to the water and watch the kayakers and boat traffic.
 The South Bay Trail and Taylor Dock (a boardwalk over the water) is Bellingham’s most popular route for walking, biking and running.

-You can take the two-mile trail along Bellingham Bay in to downtown Bellingham.
+You can take the two-mile trail along Bellingham Bay into downtown Bellingham.
 One day we walked the trail to go to the Bellingham Farmer’s Market.
 It’s accessible right from the Fairhaven Village Inn.

 Another day I walked the trail to Woods Coffee in Boulevard Park.
 It’s not as far as Bellingham and made for a perfect hot chocolate stop when the rains dampened my walk.
-I sat back in one of their leather chairs in front of a fireplace and enjoyed the bay and Salish Sea views.
+I sat back in one of their leather chairs in front of a fireplace and enjoyed the bay and the Salish Sea views.

-Fairhaven provides a nicely balanced mix of outdoor recreation, arts and culture and dining for the visitor.
+Fairhaven provides a nicely balanced mix of outdoor recreation, arts and culture, and dining for the visitor.

 When You Go to Fairhaven

 Like most places in the Pacific Northwest, Fairhaven is casual.
 Bring your walking shoes and dress in layers.
 Check the Fairhaven website for one of their many festivals and events.
 And keep in touch with the area by reading WhatcomTalk.com

 Bellingham has a commercial airport and, as I mentioned, the Amtrak Cascades train stops right at Fairhaven.